Last Stop on the Night Train

-Last Stop on the Night Train (L'ultimo treno della notte), also released in English-speaking countries as Night Train Murders and Late Night Trains, is a 1975 Italian rape-and-revenge horror film directed by Aldo Lado and starring Flavio Bucci, Macha Méril, and Irene Miracle.
+Last Stop on the Night Train (L'ultimo treno della notte, also released in English-speaking countries as Night Train Murders and Late Night Trains) is a 1975 Italian rape-and-revenge horror film directed and co-written by Aldo Lado and starring Flavio Bucci, Macha Méril, Gianfranco de Grassi, Irene Miracle, Laura d'Angelo, Marina Berti, and Enrico Maria Salerno.

 Based on the plots of Ingmar Bergman's The Virgin Spring (1960) and Wes Craven's The Last House on the Left (1972), the film follows two girls riding a train through Germany on Christmas Eve, who are brutalized by three criminals who eventually end up lodging in their parents' home.

 It gained notoriety when it was banned in the UK as a video nasty in the 1980s.
 Other alternate release titles include The New House on The Left, Second House on The Left, and Don't Ride on Late Night Trains.

 Plot

-Two young women, Margaret and Lisa, are set to take the overnight train from Munich in Germany to stay with Lisa's parents in Italy for Christmas.
-However, the train is full and they are forced to sit in the corridor.
+Two young women, Margaret and Lisa, are set to take the overnight train from Munich to stay with Lisa's parents in Italy for Christmas.
+However, the train is full, and they are forced to sit in the corridor.
 Meanwhile, two petty criminals, Blackie and Curly, also board the train to escape from a pursuing policeman.
 They come across Margaret and Lisa, who help them hide from the ticket collector.
 Blackie then encounters an upper-class older woman whom he attempts to molest in the toilets, only for her to seduce him aggressively.
 As Curly gets into a fight, the girls become increasingly wary of the thugs' behaviour and go further down the train to escape them.

-In Innsbruck in Austria, the train is stopped and searched following a tip-off that a bomb is on board.
-The girls call Lisa's parents to mention the delay but cannot get through.
+In Innsbruck, the train is stopped and searched following a tip-off that a bomb is on board.
+The girls call Lisa's parents to mention the delay, but cannot get through.
 In Italy, her parents are preparing for Christmas and hosting a dinner party for their friends.
 In Innsbruck, the girls board another train that will take them directly to Italy.
 The new train is old, run-down, and virtually empty.
 Finding a compartment in the last carriage, they settle down for their trip and begin to eat a packed lunch by candlelight.

 As the train travels into the night, the girls discover that the thugs and the older woman are on board.
 The three soon force their way into the girls' compartment.
 Blackie and the woman then engage in lewd acts while taunting the girls.
 Curly beats Margaret into submission and then forces Lisa to masturbate him.
 The woman spots another passenger, a voyeur watching them through the compartment window.
 Grabbing the man, the thugs force him to rape Margaret, but are distracted by Lisa vomiting, and he escapes.